 12 eggs in 20 quarts of water = 5 gallons of deer repellent

-Note: Recipes and content from ©All Our Way is copyright protected.
+Note: Recipes and content from © 2014-2019 All Our Way are copyright protected.
 Please do not use content without prior written permission.
-If you want to share the information please link to tis post.
+If you want to share the information, please link to this post.
 Grazie.